fawazahmed0/action-debug/README.md

 ## Continue a workflow

-If you want to continue a workflow, just create a empty file with the name `continue` in the project directory by running `touch continue`.
+If you want to continue a workflow, just create an empty file with the name `continue` in the project directory by running `touch continue`.